 - During the second meeting, the counselor will provide results of your tests and give you a treatment plan to follow.
 For example, you could be asked to write down the number of hours you spend only with each other.

 - In the succeeding sessions, the counselor will inquire about how you are doing with your treatment plan.
 You report to your counselor about your success or failure in performing a particular assignment.
 Your counselor will then process this with you and your spouse.

-Most counselors will typically provide you with their emergency numbers so that you can call them in case emergencies crop up in your relationship.
-If you can’t really work things out between you and your spouse in between sessions, it pays to give your therapist a call.
+Most counselors will typically provide you with their emergency numbers so that you can call them in case emergencies come up in your relationship.
+If you can’t really work things out between you and your spouse in between sessions, maybe you should give your therapist a call.

-The decision to end therapy will come from the therapist or you and your spouse or both.
-You may see marked improvement in how you and your partner communicate with each other and find that you are already equipped to handle difficulties yourselves.
+The decision to end therapy will come from your therapist, you, your spouse, or both.
+You may see improvement in how you and your partner communicate with each other and find that you are already equipped to handle difficulties yourselves.
 If this is the case, you may decide to put an end to the marriage counseling sessions.

-Your therapist may also see the improvements in your relationship and may opt to space your meetings longer until such time that he or she will give you the clearance to “graduate” from therapy.
+Your therapist may also see the improvements in your relationship and may opt to space your meetings longer until such time that he or she will give you the clearance to help you benefit from therapy.